 Although the take up on livestreaming, according to GWI data thus far has been a little slow, with 1.5% using Meerkat and 2% using Periscope globally compared to the surrounding hype, it’s not hard to see that data advancements and money need to be the driving factor for its development.
 However, the potential is clearly visible and is initially set to take off in 2016 with a bang, with more people tapping into video than ever before.

 Alongside video, audio blogging has also been given a revamp in the form of the app ‘Anchor’ - deemed by the observer as the audio look-alike to twitter, where contributors can communicate directly with audio and share insights with voice - it could be both a useful tool for interviews and giving consumers company insights.

 Remember to stay tuned in.

 Interested in knowing more about social media monitoring?
-Try Digimind Social for free!
+Get your demo with Digimind Social!